ErvinCs/dyn-sys/README.md

 # Dynamical Systems
-Used Matlab to implement solutions for numerical problems presented in the Lectures. </br>
+Used Maple to implement solutions for numerical problems presented in the Lectures. </br>

 **Learned:**
 * Discrete Dynamical Systems